LucidtechAI/las-docs/tutorials/data_cleaning.md

 In this tutorial you will learn how to setup a simple workflow that allows you to evaluate the models performance and at the same time clean up badly labeled data.
-Check out the complete folder with everything you need to get started [here](https://github.com/LucidtechAI/las-docs/tree/master/tutorials/data-cleaning).
+Check out the complete folder with example values to get started [here](https://github.com/LucidtechAI/las-docs/tree/master/tutorials/data-cleaning).